networknext/next/docs/test_acceleration_to_sao_paolo.md

 # Test acceleration to Sao Paulo

-Now we can just go `run server` and it should be accelerated.
+Now we can just go `run client` and it should be accelerated.

 Here is the acceleration I see from New York, over Wi-Fi on Spectrum Cable internet: